 While cloud computing can improve an organisation’s cyber security, this can only be achieved by understanding the shared responsibility between the cloud consumer and the CSP, and which party is responsible for securing which parts of the cloud.
 The cloud consumer also needs to plan, design and configure the cloud services it is using to achieve its desired security baseline.
 The cloud consumer then needs to monitor the CSP, its cloud services and its own systems and respond to any changes to the security baseline that are outside the cloud consumer’s risk tolerances.

 In accordance with the DTA’s Secure Cloud Strategy, cloud consumers can self-authorise CSPs and cloud services using a risk-based approach to cyber security as detailed in the ISM.
-This document, in conjunction with the ISM, Cloud Security Assessment Report Template and Cloud Security Controls Matrix (CSCM) , is designed to assist cloud consumers to identify the risks associated with a CSP and its cloud services, and make a risk-informed decision about using cloud computing.
+This publication, in conjunction with the ISM, Cloud Security Assessment Report Template and Cloud Security Controls Matrix (CSCM), is designed to assist cloud consumers to identify the risks associated with a CSP and its cloud services, and make a risk-informed decision about using cloud computing.

 One of the key principles of the assessment is the separation of the CSP and its cloud services.
 This emphasises the importance of assessing and reviewing the security fundamentals of the CSP itself.
 Cloud consumers need to ensure the CSP itself is operating securely and meets the cloud consumer’s security and risk requirements.